danog/MadelineProtoDocs/docs/API_docs/methods/contacts.getStatuses.md

-Returns the list of contact statuses.
+Use this method to obtain the online statuses of all contacts with an accessible Telegram account.